5. Processing unidimensional data#

 where \(k=(n-1)p+1\) and \(\lfloor k\rfloor\) is the floor function, i.e., the greatest integer less than or equal to \(k\) (e.g., \(\lfloor 2.0\rfloor=\lfloor 2.001\rfloor=\lfloor 2.999\rfloor=2\), \(\lfloor 3.0\rfloor=\lfloor 3.999\rfloor=3\), \(\lfloor -3.0\rfloor=\lfloor -2.999\rfloor=\lfloor -2.001\rfloor=-3\), and \(\lfloor -2.0\rfloor=\lfloor -1.001\rfloor=-2\)).

 \(q_p\) is a function that linearly interpolates between the points featuring the consecutive order statistics, \(((k - 1) / (n - 1), x_{(k)})\) for \(k=1,\dots,n\).
 For instance, for \(n=5\), we connect the points \((0, x_{(1)})\), \((0.25, x_{(2)})\), \((0.5, x_{(3)})\), \((0.75, x_{(4)})\), \((1, x_{(5)})\).
-For \(n=6\), we do the same for \((0, x_{(1)})\), \((0.2, x_{(2)})\), \((0.4, x_{(3)})\), \((0.6, x_{(4)})\), \((0.8, x_{(5)})\), \((1, x_{(6)})\).
-See Figure 5.1 for an illustration.
+For \(n=6\), we do the same for \((0, x_{(1)})\), \((0.2, x_{(2)})\), \((0.4, x_{(3)})\), \((0.6, x_{(4)})\), \((0.8, x_{(5)})\), \((1, x_{(6)})\); see Figure 5.1.

 Notice that for \(p=0.5\) we get the median regardless of whether \(n\) is even or not.